Why We Love It

 Many tattoo artists are self-employed and own their own shops, share ownership of a shop with one or more other tattoo artists, or rent a booth in an established tattoo shop.
 Others work for tattoo chains or shops owned by other tattoo artists or business people.

-Can I Become a Tattoo Artist?
+How To Become a Tattoo Artist

 Tattoo Artist Salary Data